GIST: Gauge-Invariant Spectral Transformers for Scalable Graph Neural Operators

 \paragraph{Experimental setup.} We train two architectures with matched parameters on a single DrivAerNet \citep{elrefaie2024drivaernet} car at 50\% decimation (${\sim}$250K vertices) and test on full resolution (${\sim}$500K vertices) predicting surface pressure.
 The \emph{gauge-invariant} architecture is a GIST block followed by a linear transformer block.
 The \emph{non-gauge-invariant} baseline uses a linear transformer block with spectral embeddings summed to node features (treating them as standard positional encodings), which breaks gauge invariance by using the projected embeddings directly as features rather than restricting attention to their inner products.

-\paragraph{Discretization Invariance Results.} Table~\ref{tab:disc_invariance} shows both architectures achieve essentially the same training performance on the coarse mesh, confirming matched model capacity.
+\paragraph{Results.} Table~\ref{tab:disc_invariance} shows both architectures achieve essentially the same training performance on the coarse mesh, confirming matched model capacity.
 However, when evaluated on the fine mesh, the gauge-invariant architecture maintains strong performance (0.840 $R^2$, a 15\% relative drop), while the non-gauge-invariant baseline fails catastrophically (0.526 $R^2$, a 47\% relative drop).
 Within the scope of this controlled comparison (one geometry, one decimation ratio), gauge invariance is the sole architectural factor that distinguishes successful cross-resolution transfer from catastrophic failure, consistent with the mechanism predicted by Proposition~\ref{prop:neural_operator_informal}.
 Exact gauge-invariant methods (SignNet \citep{lim2023signnet}, SPE \citep{huang2024stability}) are gauge-invariant by construction and inherit the same cross-resolution transfer property.
 Their $\mathcal{O}(N^3)$ eigendecomposition, however, restricts them to the small-graph regime and does not apply at the mesh resolutions of Section~\ref{sec:neural_operators}, where the discretization-mismatch bound becomes consequential.

-\subsection{Node Classification Tasks}
+\subsection{Node classification tasks}

-To demonstrate the key advantages of GIST, we evaluate it on both transductive and inductive node classification datasets.
-Transductive tasks are a common graph neural networks paradigm and consist of training and evaluating the model on the same graph, with the goal of predicting at test time node labels that were not provided at training (infilling).
-Inductive tasks on the other hand, operate on a disjoint set of graphs and aim to predict properties on an entirely new graph.

-\paragraph{Experiment Setup} We evaluate our method on transductive graph benchmarks using the official training, validation, and test splits and evaluation protocols.
-For each method, we select optimal hyperparameters by optimizing over the validation split of each dataset.

-GIST-specific parameters (FastRP $k$ and $r$) are optimized through HPO.
-Appendix \ref{sec:hp_robustness} shows final accuracy is robust to variation of these parameters, with performance saturating at relatively low $r$ as predicted by Johnson-Lindenstrauss.

-For the final result, we train on the combined training and validation set and evaluate the model on the corresponding test set.
-We train across multiple random seeds and report the mean ± standard deviation of the relevant metric.